SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 ## Contributors

 New development created by Santiago .
-Code from 'Initial commit.' commit originates from UC Berkeley Extension and I do not claim original ownership nor scholarship.
+Code from 'Initial commit.' commit originates from UC Berkeley Extension and AlgoTrading Book.
+We do not claim original ownership nor scholarship.

 ---